danbeck/danbeck/_posts/2015-04-26-green-mahjong-2-2-released.markdown

 categories: Green Mahjong
 ---

-This new release of Green Mahjong is very exciting: we worked very hard at porting Green Mahjong on many more platforms.
+This new release of Green Mahjong is very exciting: we worked hard at porting Green Mahjong on many more platforms.

 Until now, Green Mahjong was available on _Ubuntu touch_, _FirefoxOS_, _Firefox_ and _Chrome_.
 With release 2.2, we added